-When in Columbia, follow the lead of locals when it comes to cooling off.
-With multiple bodies of water around the Midlands, visitors will have no problem finding ways to dive in.
+With multiple bodies of water around the Midlands, visitors have no problem finding ways to dive in.
 Outdoor enthusiasts can paddle or float down the three rivers that flow through the Capital City: the Saluda, the Broad and the Congaree.
-Palmetto Outdoors and Get Out Doors offer kayak, tube rentals and even guided tours to explore the area’s rapids.
+Palmetto Outdoors and Get Your Gear On offer kayak, tube rentals and even guided tours to explore the area’s rapids.

 The Midlands is also home to the Congaree National Park–South Carolina’s only national park.
 This area is known for its biological diversity and record-sized trees.
 Row through this wilderness wonderland by way of marked canoe paths.
 Feeling water-logged?
 Dry off while hiking through 18 miles of canopy-laden trails.